Deacon Spotlight: Brooke Thomas

-Brooke Thomas (2012 BA in Communications)
+Brooke Thomas (2012 BA in Communication)

 Director of Basketball Operations-Women’s Basketball Team at Wake Forest University in Winston-Salem, NC